-FP7 - CAPS - 2013 D-CENT D2.1 Collective intelligence framework collective convoking the May 15th demonstration (Real Democracy, Now!) and the one structuring the second stage of the protest (Acampada Sol), which gain preeminence in the process
+Although spontaneous, this growth generates, reinforces and is articulated around big hubs, which acquires an enormous centrality in the becoming of I5M.
+In this case, the hubs are the collective convoking the May I5th demonstration (Real Democracy, Now!) and the one structuring the second stage of the protest (Acampada Sol), which gain preeminence in the process

-.Figure 4 y 5: Diffusion network from the I5M gestation and explosion stage.
+.Figure 4 y 5: Diffusion network from the 15M gestation and explosion stage.
 Graph by Pablo Aragón